markjaquith/workerbee/README.md

 route-specific handlers.

 For all places where you specify handlers, you can provide one handler, an array of handlers, or no handlers (null, or empty array).
+Routes can also accept variadic handlers, which will be assumed to be request handlers.

 ## Lifecycle